-The responsibility of the Editor in regard to these

-contributions is limited to the act of giving them publicity: The opinions expressed are those of the writer: both the Leader and "The Stranger" benefit by the freedom which is left to his pen and discretion.]
-A CROWDED House of Commons last night for the enjoyment of the new crisis-third of the season the lever du rideau of this session being rather a lengthy light piece.
-But the crowded House was not alarmed.
-Mr. Disraeli had said the previous night that the feeling with which the new difficulty is faced is a feeling of "consternation."
-But Mr. Distracti does not understand Lord Palmerston, and what Mr. Disraeli himself would call the "reproductive power" of the country in the way of Ministers.
-Lord Palmerston always found fault with Peel that he had only three courses to follow: Lord Palmerston himself has always half-a-dozen.
-Granted that most of his eminent men have left him, and that none of the outside eminent men will join him.
-He is a man who would go to the messengers of the House, and put them on the Treasury bench-and very respectable-looking Ministers would they make-it.

-Ministers would they make-it. an audience expecting to be amused-that he could "carry on the Government with a bundle of sticks"-which, indeed, is all he is likely to get.
-It would bis a Catalini company-ma femme et trois ou quatre penden.
-In short, a Marionette Ministry.
-Didn't we, Liberela demandisome changes a to our govern-ing classes?
+[The responsibility of the Editor in regard to these contributions is limited to the act of giving them publicity.
+The opinions expressed are those of the writer: both the Leader and "The Stranger" benefit by the freedom which is left to his pen and discretion.]

+A CROWDED House of Commons last night for the enjoyment of the new crisis-third of the seasonthe lever da rideuu of this session being rather a lengthy light piece: But the crowded House was not alaumed.
+Mr. Disraelt had said the previous night that the feeling with which the new difficulty is faced is a feeling of "consternation."
+But Mr. Disraell does not understand Lord Palmerston, and what Mr. Disruell hinwelf would call the "reproductive power" of the country in the way of Ministers.
+Lord Palmerston always found fault with Peel that he had only three courses to follow: Lord Palmerston minself has always half-a-dozen.
+Granted that most of his eminent men have left him; and that none of the outside caninent: men will join him.
+He is a man who would go to the messengers of the House, and put them on the Treasury bench-and very is could get no one else: .
+He himself says and the Minuse: knew that before it deliected: yesterday into an audience expecting to be amused -- that 'he could "carry on the Government with a bundle of sticks"which, indeed, is all he is likely to get.
+It would bern Catalint company ma femme et trois ou quatre mander "It, marga & Marionette Ministry.
+Didn't te, Liberale, lemma dimme changes a to dur govern-Sent chase on P. of States States interruptions being no more than murmurs of extorted applause-to the fast flow of the exquisitely balanced sentences of an orator who, in a minority of half a dozen, was convincing an audience of five hundred that the five hundred were in error.
+What a rhetorical triumph-what a tribute to genius !